article / Military technology

 Its specific support tasks include: precise coordination of air power and close air support, personnel rescue, advanced battlefield medical care in high-risk environments, airport reconnaissance, airspace control and assessment, joint terminal attack guidance, and certain humanitarian relief operations.
 The unit is primarily composed of Air Force combat controllers, pararescue personnel, special reconnaissance troops, and some tactical air control personnel.

-The operational model of the Special Tactics Squadron is highly distinctive.
-Members are typically integrated into teams of other Tier 1 units to fight alongside them, providing unique and irreplaceable capabilities, earning them the title of "free agents within the Tier 1 unit system."
-Among them, Combat Controllers join as reinforcements—they are certified air traffic controllers capable of coordinating air power and precisely guiding fire support in extreme environments; Pararescuemen are responsible for executing high-risk medical rescue operations; and Special Reconnaissance personnel provide forward intelligence support.
+The operational model of the 24th Special Tactics Squadron is highly distinctive.
+Members are typically integrated into teams of other tier-one units to fight side by side, providing unique and irreplaceable capability support, making them akin to free agents within the tier-one unit system.
+Among them, Combat Controllers join as reinforcement forces.
+They are certified air traffic controllers capable of coordinating airpower and precisely directing fire support in extreme environments; Pararescuemen are responsible for executing high-risk medical rescue operations; Special Reconnaissance personnel provide forward-deployed intelligence support.

-The members of this unit are not only experts in their own fields but are also trained to be versatile personnel capable of integrating into any special operations unit.
-They have received systematic training in counter-terrorism, direct action, hostage rescue, counter-insurgency, and special reconnaissance, making them true "all-rounders."
+The members of this unit are not only experts in their own fields but are also trained as versatile personnel capable of integrating into any special operations unit.
+They have undergone systematic training in counter-terrorism, direct action, hostage rescue, counter-insurgency, and special reconnaissance, making them true all-rounders.

 (IV) Ranger Reconnaissance Company: The Army's Covert Eyes and Ears